Inappropriate behaviour in my company: what to do?

 • What are the consequences for colleagues who exhibit inappropriate behaviour.

 Present this code of conduct to all your employees and discuss it with them.
 Do you have a works council or staff representation?
-Involve them.
-They can indicate if information is missing, and identify the obstacles that might stop your employees from filing a report of inappropriate behaviour.
+Involve them in drawing up the code.
+They can indicate if information is missing, and identify the obstacles that might stop your employees from reporting inappropriate behaviour.

-A code of conduct is part of the Working Conditions Policy (Arbobeleid, in Dutch).
+A code of conduct is part of your Arbobeleid (Working Conditions Policy, in Dutch).
 You can find more information about this on Business.gov.nl.
 You can also find more information on the website of the Netherlands Labour Authority (Nederlandse Arbeidsinspectie, in Dutch).

 Appoint a confidential adviser

-Appointing a confidential adviser is a good way to implement the legally required PSA policy.
+Appointing a confidential adviser is not mandatory but is a good way to implement the legally required PSA policy.
 Employees can turn to a confidential advisor with questions and reports.
-Do you have few employees?
+Do you only have a few employees?
 Then an external confidential adviser can offer a solution.
 The advantage is that they are never involved in the problem in the company.
-That makes them easier to approach for all employees.
-That is to say: the confidential adviser is never the possible guilty party and so is always approachable to victims.
+The confidential adviser is never the possible guilty party and so is always approachable for victims.

 Lead by example

 It is also important to set a good example yourself.
 So, speak to a colleague when they show inappropriate behaviour.
-Always use the I-form.
-For example: "I just saw that you... and I think that is inappropriate because we do not treat each other like that in this organisation."
-These comments make the subject more visible and others learn to pay attention to signals as well.
 Sometimes someone does not realise the effect their behaviour has on the other person, and a comment is enough to stop the behaviour.

 Keep an eye on your employees

-Finally, pay attention to signs such as withdrawal or avoidance behaviour.
+Finally, pay attention to signals such as withdrawal or avoidance behaviour by an employee.
 Does an employee suddenly behave differently?
 Talk about it and give the employee room to say if something is not going well.

-Also make this a regular part during recurring conversations, such as the performance review.
+Also make this a regular part of recurring conversations, such as the performance review.

-Does an employee report undesirable behaviour to you or the confidential adviser?
-Then you have to take several steps.
+Does an employee report inappropriate behaviour to you or the confidential adviser?
+Then you should take the following steps.

 Listen